 The Audie Murphy American Cotton Museum takes visitors on a look back though Greenville and Hunt County's colorful history.
 Major Exhibits include The Hall of Heroes, Cotton Exhibit, Hunt County Gallery, Ende-Gillard House, and the Hunt County War Memorial.
+For more information, including hours and pricing, visit Cotton Museum

 The military Hall of Heroes, covering approximately 3,700 sq. ft., opened in the spring of 2010.
 Walk through a WWI trench and meander through the armory of antique guns on display.
 Stroll among the extensive exhibits on WWII and learn about the regional and national heroes that came from our very own small Texas county...
 Audie Murphy, Claire Chennault, Dean Hallmark and Nolan Herndon just to name a few.